craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Big Lore/How things Work/Alchemy/Known Alchemical Products.md

 #### Alchemical Thermite
 Alchemical Thermite is a powerful substance that burns extremely hot, long, and precise.

+#### Alchemical Explosive
+Alchemical explosive is a powerful substance that reacts to heat in such a manner that in low pressure conditions no detonation occurs, but a shockwave is produced instead, but in higher pressure conditions, the detonation is supersonic (which classifies it as a "high" explosive).

+#### Bulbkiss
+Alchemically treated smokebulb formed into crystals and crushed into powder for a purer and more powerful – and therefore addictive – experience.

+#### Suregrip
+This white fluffy powder combines with the oils in one's skin and provides advantage to hold or climb for as long as the powder remains or about ten minutes.

 # Common Enchanter's Products
 ## Runes
 Runes can be written in Magical Chalk or Magical Bituitem to invoke specific effects during ritual, but must become a part of the item they are affecting if the enchanter intends their effect to be permanent.
-Any "enchanted" item is created by applying runes to some portion of the item and invoking Weave Arcana upon the Rune.
+Any "enchanted" item is created by applying runes to some portion of the item and invoking Weave Arcane upon the Rune.

 Runes can take anywhere from an hour to multiple weeks.